BIOFLOC Fish Farming Technology

 Types of Biofloc system

-There are two basic types of Biofloc systems:
+There are two main types of Biofloc systems:

 Benefits of Biofloc Technology: